STATUS: Retired, Out-of-Service

 RANGE: 1,501 miles (2,415 kilometers; 1,304 nautical miles)

-Armstrong Whitworth Whitley Heavy Bomber
+Detailing the development and operational history of the Armstrong Whitworth Whitley Twin-Engine Heavy Bomber Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 Continuing in the tradition of ugly yet robust and reliable heavy bombers, the British Armstrong Whitworth Whitley was the heavy bomber of choice during the early war years and up through 1942.
 The massive unappealing design offered the Royal Air Force a versatile heavy hitter to damage the internal workings of the German war machine.
 Though obsolete by the war's mid-years, the Whitley would never the less fulfill the projected role it was designed for and provide the RAF with a much-needed offensive punch.